stevenvuong00/comp472Project2/README.md

 The path is defaulted to "input_files/50_board_inputs.txt" and can be changed whenever.

 The puzzles will be parsed and will run all of them sequentially.

+The output files will be in the "output_files" folder.
+The analysis files will be in the "analysis" folder.